asharma0905/Zigbee-Signal-Simulation/README.md

-This repository contains the cpp and MATLAB files which were written in order to simulate and analyze the behavior of the Zigbee PHY layer baseband and passband transmitted RF signals.
+This repository contains the cpp and MATLAB files with added comments and description, which were written in order to simulate and analyze the behavior of the Zigbee PHY layer baseband and passband transmitted RF signals with the aim of understanding the PHY layer of Zigbee and characterisation of its RF signals.